 Included excursions are: a tour of Vancouver, guided visits to Lake Louise, Peyto Lake and the Athabasca Glacier plus ride on the Snocoach.

-Gold Leaf Service upgrades available from £369 per person
+Upgrade to Gold Leaf Service on the Rocky Mountaineer - from £439 per person

 Your tour includes the Silver Leaf Service on the Rocky Mountaineer train, however, you may wish to upgrade to the double-decker Gold Leaf Dome carriage with its panoramic wrap-round windows that make you feel right in the middle of the breathtaking scenery!
 Gold Leaf guests also have access to the open-air observation vestibule at the end of each carriage.
 Impeccable service is complimented with 3-course gourmet dining in the lower-level dining room.

-Travel with us on 5th July 2019 or 3rd July 2020 to experience the greatest rodeo on earth!
+Travel with us to experience the greatest rodeo on earth!

 Staying for two nights in Calgary, we have included tickets to watch the rodeo – with the world’s best cowboys and cowgirls competing in the spectacular bull riding, steer roping, bronco riding and barrel racing.
 It’s an unforgettable experience like no other!

-Please ensure that you check the date of departure correctly when booking, as this experience is exclusive to 5th July 2019 and 3rd July 2020 departures.
+Please ensure that you check the date of departure correctly when booking, as this experience is exclusive to the 15th July 2022 and 14th July 2023 departures.